 Health concerns and cheaper overhead are among the top reasons employers are endorsing telecommuting.
-There are plenty of benefits of remote work arrangements for employees as well.
+Employees receive plenty of benefits from working remotely as well.
 According to a survey from video conferencing technology firm OWL Labs, 83% of respondents said that working remotely would make them happier.
 Perhaps that explains why more of those surveyed would likely look for another job if they could no longer continue remote work.

 If you’d like to join this workforce and land a work-from-home job, it’s helpful to understand the remote hiring process.
-While many aspects of the interview process are similar to the in-person version, there are enough subtle differences that it pays to read up before you jump in.
+While many aspects of the interview process are similar to the in-person version, there are enough subtle differences that it pays to read up on before you jump in.
 Here are some steps you may take or encounter during the remote hiring process.

 Find Remote Jobs